-- The audit firm had not prescribed in its quality control regulations the role of the quality control committee in connection with responding to global reviews.
+(2)The audit firm had not prescribed in its quality control regulations the role of the quality control committee in connection with responding to global reviews.
 As a result, the PICOQC did not believe it to be their personal responsibility to respond to issues pointed out in global reviews, and therefore did not consider what course of action to take.
-(Quality Control Standards Committee Statement No. 1, paragraphs 15 and 16) - With regard to issues highlighted in quality control reviews, the audit firm analyzes them, identifies their causes, and formulates improvement plans.
-However, among the causes identified, the PICOQC formulated improvement plans with respect to some of them only.